Course Credit and Level

 A student may repeat a course but cannot receive credit for the course more than once unless the course description in the catalog specifically provides that the course may be repeated for credit.
 When a course is taken more than once, the second grade (first repeat) and all subsequent grades (repeats) are included in computing the Texas State hours attempted, grade points earned, and GPA.
 “W”, "PR", and “I” grades are excluded.
 If a course taken at Texas State University is to be repeated, it must be retaken at Texas State University.

 After a student is regularly admitted to a graduate degree program, they may be permitted to utilize some of the courses taken as a post-graduate, teacher certification, non-degree, or certificate student toward their graduate degree.
 At the recommendation of the student’s graduate advisor and with approval of the dean of The Graduate College, up to six hours of graduate-level courses taken under the post-graduate status with a grade of “B” or better may be petitioned for degree credit.

-After a student is regularly admitted to a graduate degree program, they may be permitted to utilize some graduate level courses taken at another institution toward their graduate degree.
-Acceptable transfer credit may be applied to a graduate degree as follows:
+After a student is regularly admitted to a graduate degree program, they may be permitted to utilize some graduate level courses taken at another institution toward their graduate degree program.
+Acceptable transfer credit may be applied to a graduate degree program as follows:

-- up to 9 hours for degrees with 36-41 credit hours, and
+- up to 9 hours for degree programs with 36-41 credit hours, and

-Exceptions to the standard maximums are the mathematics education doctoral program and the communication design master's program.
-The mathematics education doctoral program requires completion of 78 semester hours of course work for students admitted with a bachelor's degree, of which 24 credit hours of transfer course work may be approved by the dean of The Graduate College upon recommendation from the Ph.D. program director.
+An exception to the standard maximums are the mathematics education doctoral program.
+The mathematics education doctoral program requires completion of 78 semester hours of course work for students admitted with a bachelor's degree.
+Students entering with a master's degree in mathematics can request up to 24 credit hours of transfer course work to be approved by the dean of The Graduate College upon recommendation from the Ph.D. program director.
 Transfer credit will be accepted and applied upon confirmation of the following requirements:

 - The credit was earned in graduate courses completed in residence at a regionally accredited institution.